-It is recommended that Council NOTES the Financial Activity Statement for the period ended 31 July 2006 forming Attachment 1 to this Report.
+It is recommended that Council NOTES the Financial Activity Statement for the period ended 31 July 2006 forming Attachment 1 to Report CJ160-09/06.

 The Local Government (Financial Management) Regulations 1996 requires the production of financial activity statements.
 Council approved at the 11 October 2005 meeting to accept the monthly Financial Activity Statement according to nature and type classification.